t-nakata/slml-plugin/README.md

 ### Material Design Icons

-SLML supports Material Design Icons from the @mdi/svg library via CDN.
+DCUI supports Material Design Icons from the @mdi/svg library via CDN.
 You can use these icons in various elements, such as the AppBar's action icons.

 Currently supported icons:
 - `mdiAccountCircle` - Account circle icon